hoverboard88/hoverboard/wp-content/themes/starter-theme/README.md

 To activate one, move the module out to `/src/views`, restart `npm start`.

+Some modules might have a `.json` file in them.
+These are for ACF's for that module.
+Move that into `cpt-json` folder and [sync the ACF's](https://www.advancedcustomfields.com/resources/synchronized-json/) in Wordpress.
+Feel free to tweak from there.

 ### Creating Module ###

 To create a new module you can run the `createModule.sh` script from it's current directory: